Prince-Charming-GaP/alliance-duel/06_day6_enemy_buster.md

 ---

 Saturday is **Day 6: Enemy Buster** - the PvP combat finale of Alliance Duel!
 This day starts at **0:00 Server Time on Saturday**, running through the end of the event.
 Unlike previous resource management days, this day rewards direct combat and smart looting strategy!
+This day is pure fun!

 ## What Gives Points on Day 6

 ### 🔥 COMBAT POINTS
-1. **Defeating Enemy Alliance Units** - 24-136 points per unit (Tier 1-10)
+1. **Defeating ANY Enemy Units** - 24-136 points per unit (Tier 1-10)
 2. **Fighting Enemy Alliance Members** - **5x points** (5x multiplier when fighting opponent alliance!)
+3. **Fighting Other Players** - **Base points** (1x - any player in enemy state gives points)
-3. **Winner Bonus** - Winner always scores more than loser
+4. **Winner Bonus** - Winner always scores more than loser
-4. **Loser Still Scores** - Even losing gives points (just fewer)
+5. **Loser Still Scores** - Even losing gives points (just fewer)

+**Important: You don't need to ONLY attack the enemy alliance to score!**
+- Enemy alliance members = 5x points (best value)
+- Any other player in enemy state = 1x points (still counts!)
+- Even in "unwinnable weeks" you can hunt other players for points

 ### 🎁 UNIQUE REWARDS
 **Day 6 chests contain Valor Medals instead of hero fragments!**